v-rapha/node-cli-crud/README.md

 </p>

 ## Project
-<strong>Node-cli-crud</strong> was built using Test-driven development (TDD) and aims to create a crud (create, read, update and delete) of developers using the command line.
+<strong>Node-cli-crud</strong> was built using Test-driven development (TDD) and aims to create a crud (create, read, update and delete) of developers using files and the command line.

 ## Technologies
 This project was developed using the following technologies: